Is Your Dog Stressed Over Fireworks?

 This one is obvious.
-The first step to get away from the fireworks is to not be around them.
+The first step to getting away from the fireworks is to not be around them.
 If your dog doesn't like fireworks, you wouldn't be taking them to a fireworks show.
 Lock the windows up, turn the TV up and prepare yourself for a night in with your canine BFF.
-Since 4th of July is also a time when the most dogs end up in shelters, keeping them indoors prevents them from running away out of fear.
+Since the 4th of July is also a time when most dogs end up in shelters, keeping them indoors prevents them from running away out of fear.

 2. Just Leave!

 Another choice besides staying indoors is just straight up leaving.
 While this obviously isn't suitable for the weeks that the fireworks commence, maybe consider getting out of town and into the wilderness for a camping trip on the actual holiday and the days prior.
 If you can't actually leave, another choice is actually finding a pet sitter who lives outside of a heavy fireworks area, even if its a bit of a drive.

 One of the top known methods for anxiety is Thunder Shirt.
 They fit snuggly to provide comfort to your dog just like a baby in a swaddle.
 This same method can be applied by being creative with an ACE bandage shown in the photo below.
 The key to the method is to have it applied to the torso area.